-JJ Tax App Launches 'Freedom Offer' Effective August 3, 2020
+JJ Tax app launches 'Freedom Offer' effective August 3, 2020

-Gurgaon, Haryana, India (NewsVoir) • This industry-first Tax app was launched by aspiring CAs • App receives overwhelming response of 1500+ downloads within 2 months of launch JJ Tax, a chat-based app launched by aspiring chartered accountants Mehak Malik and Leesha Arya, has launched 'Freedom Offer' and lowered their membership prices from August 3, 2020.
+Gurugram (Haryana) [India], Aug 1 (ANI/NewsVoir): JJ Tax, a chat-based app launched by aspiring chartered accountants Mehak Malik and Leesha Arya, has launched 'Freedom Offer' and lowered their membership prices from August 3, 2020.
 The lowering of these prices coincides with Rakshabandhan celebrations.
 Here's a comparison of the revised membership prices, as against the old ones.

-Membership Plan Old Membership Cost (Rs.)
-Revised Membership Cost (Rs.)
-Silver 1500 799 Gold 3200 2499 Platinum 4400 3999 Dollar 8200 7999 Diamond 12200 11999 Commenting on the lowering of prices, Co-founder Leesha Arya said, "We wanted to offer a festive twist to our audience, especially with the tax season on the horizon.
-The app is available on Play Store and iOS, and can be used to simplify taxation without the need for face-to-face interactions."
+"We wanted to offer a festive twist to our audience, especially with the tax season on the horizon.
+The app is available on Play Store and iOS, and can be used to simplify taxation without the need for face-to-face interactions," said co-founder Leesha Arya, while commenting on the lowering of prices.
 In addition to resolving Income Tax, TDS, Advance Tax, GST, Wills, Accounting, and other finance-related queries, the app is also offering free services for students, who can get revision test papers, upload answers and get them checked by experts.

 - READ MORE ON: